Skip to content ↓

 Design and Technology

-We use the National Curriculum 2014 to plan the learning of pupils and the expectations for each year group.
+We use the most updated version of the Kapow scheme of learning which supports the National Curriculum (2014) to plan the learning of pupils and the expectations for each year group.
 The Design and Technology subject leader alongside SLT ensures, through monitoring, that the expectations are sufficiently high to match the curriculum.
+Children are also given opportunities to learn about career links related to each unit of work, which enables them to explore potential careers that are available to them.
 Design and Technology is taught every term in blocks, which allows children to understand key components to support their conceptual learning.

 The Design and Technology national curriculum outlines the three main stages of the design process: Design, make and evaluate.
 Each phase of the design process is underpinned by technical knowledge which encompasses the contextual, historical and technical understanding required for each strand.